chrisy781/chrisy781.github.io/index.md

 ## Introduction and motivation

 Over the years a lot of good methods for low-light image enhancement have been developed.
-The methods to do so thus actually exist but are often focussed on targetting restauration quality, this come at the expense of computational speed and that makes most of the existing methods for low-light image enhancement non-practical solutions [1].
+The methods to do so thus actually exist but are often focussed on targetting restoration quality, this come at the expense of computational speed and that makes most of the existing methods for low-light image enhancement non-practical solutions [1].
 In the paper "Restoring Extremely Dark Images in Real-Time" (M. Lamba & K. Mitra, 2021) a fast and memory efficient solution is presented which at the same time produces proper quality (light enhanced) images.
 In this blog post we will test the sensitivity of the researcher's model to variances applied to the input images.
 In other words how robust is the model created by reseachers?

 This will be done by applying variances (noise and brightness) to the input images and visually analizing the impact this may have on the quality of the model's output images.
 The aforementioned reults in our two research goals: